grafana/mimir/docs/configuration/config-file-reference.md

 # The maximum number of unique series for which a query can fetch samples from
 # each ingesters and blocks storage.
 This limit is enforced in the querier only
-# when running Cortex with blocks storage.
+# when running with blocks storage.
 0 to disable
 # CLI flag: -querier.max-fetched-series-per-query
 [max_fetched_series_per_query: <int> | default = 0]

 # The maximum size of all chunks in bytes that a query can fetch from each
 # ingester and storage.
 This limit is enforced in the querier and ruler only
-# when running Cortex with blocks storage.
+# when running with blocks storage.
 0 to disable.
 # CLI flag: -querier.max-fetched-chunk-bytes-per-query
 [max_fetched_chunk_bytes_per_query: <int> | default = 0]